sonianedea21/Filterable-list/README.md

 # Filterable-list
-Filterable list with Vanilla Javascript.
+Filterable list with Vanilla Javascript and Materialize CSS.
 This is a simple app I wrote following an online training.